 What were some of the challenges?

 The biggest challenge has been in assisting in the development of the automated system while maintaining our current manual process.

 How do you think it will make it easier for businesses to get WOTC certifications?

 The automated system has interfaces and an auto-determination process for select target groups that will make it easier and quicker to receive certifications.
 Certifications can be viewed and printed in the automated system by the business.

 It will be interesting to see how quickly Nevada’s move to an electronic WOTC process will encourage an increase in WOTC certification requests.
 Tennessee also moved to an electronic process for WOTC and saw an immediate payoff, issuing more than $215 million in Work Opportunity Tax Credits (WOTC) to employers in the first six months of 2017.

 If you aren’t already taking advantage of the WOTC program today and you have operations in Nevada, now may be a good time to start.

-Employers who are going to take advantage of the tremendous benefits offered by WOTC may want to consider using an automated HR platform, like Humanefits, to assist with required record keeping of information on job applicants and employees.
+Employers who are going to take advantage of the tremendous benefits offered by WOTC may want to consider using an all-in-one service, like TaxAdvantage, to assist with required record keeping of information on job applicants and employees.
 Storing the information for WOTC candidates in a centralized location will make for easy submission to the relevant state workforce agencies.
 Employers really looking to maximize their WOTC capture should consider combining their automated HR solution with the use of a call center.
 Some employers have reported a five-fold increase in credit certifications with this power combo.